 You can find additional information on Kent State University here.

-The New Mexico State University distance programs exist from Bachelor degrees all the way through Doctoral programs and even some certificate and licensure options.
-In the College of Arts and Sciences, there is a Master of Music: Music Education Track.
-This allows students who have previously completed an undergraduate degree in Music Education to continue to teach and educate themselves at the same time.
+The New Mexico State University distance programs exist from bachelor degrees all the way through doctoral programs and even some certificate and licensure options.
+NM State’s College of Arts and Sciences features a master of music: music education.
+This program allows online students who have previously completed an undergraduate degree in music education to continue to teach and educate themselves at the same time.

 You can find additional information on New Mexico State University here.

 The coursework is designed to be completed mostly away from campus, but if residency is ever required, it can be completed on their campuses in Glassboro or Camden.
 Courses are mostly offered in traditional semesters in the spring and fall, but the online format also offers Modules, which means there are fall and spring sessions, but also a summer session.
-The Master in Music degrees start at 32 credits and can vary based on area of concentration.
+The Master in Music degrees start at 32 credits and can vary based on the area of concentration.